kennysmed/lp-your-best-tweets/README.md

-# Your Best Tweets - A Little Printer publication
+# Your Best Tweets

 Displays the most popular Tweets, as measured by Retweets and Favorites, from the past 24 hours, as a [Little Printer](http://bergcloud.com/littleprinter/) publication.

 This publication is a Ruby app using Sinatra, and requires Redis.
 It has only been run in production on [Heroku](http://heroku.com/) using the [Redis Cloud](https://addons.heroku.com/rediscloud) add-on.

+See a sample publication at http://remote.bergcloud.com/publications/121

 ## Setting up